 - If you have not taken two terms of calculus you may NOT enter the Honours program.
 If you are in the U0 year this is not a problem.
 Honours begins in the U1 year, so if you are in U0 all you need do is complete the Math requirements in your U0 year.
 If you are already admitted to U1 and you have not met the calculus prerequisite, then you need to take the Math courses first.
 This means that you should plan on staying an extra year if you still want to do Honours.
 Otherwise, it is advisable to choose the Major Concentration in Economics.

-*Those students who must complete Math 141 in their U1 year, and have not taken Math 140, may find it helpful to attend the first few classes of Math 140 to determine whether taking it as a refresher course for their CEGEP, IB, etc, calculus is needed.
+*To test whether you need MATH 140 before going straight to MATH 141, you may find it helpful to attend the first few classes of MATH 140 and MATH 141 to determine whether taking MATH 140 as a refresher course for your CEGEP, IB, French Bacc, A-Level or AP calculus is needed.